Rumbleseat

 Rumbleseat was the acoustic-folk side project of Hot Water Music frontmen Chuck Ragan and Chris Wollard, and Samantha Jones.
-Formed in 1998, Rumbleseat released four 7" records before releasing the full length album, 'Rumbleseat Is Dead', which was released in 2005.
+Formed in 1998, Rumbleseat released four 7" records before releasing the full-length album Rumbleseat is Dead in 2005.

 Rumbleseat is Dead

-Rumbleseat's only full length album, Rumbleseat is Dead, is a collection of songs from their four seven inch singles California Burritos, Picker, Saturn In Crosshairs, and Trestles as well as two songs from compilations, and four previously unreleased songs.
-The album didn't see its release until July 12, 2005, as the band was faced with delay after delay.
+Rumbleseat's only full-length album, Rumbleseat is Dead, is a collection of songs from their four seven-inch singles, "California Burritos", "Picker", "Saturn in Crosshairs", and "Trestles", as well as two songs from compilations, and four previously unreleased songs.
+The album was not released until July 12, 2005, as the band was faced with delay after delay.
 One of these delays was a result of the Hurricane Gaston flood of Richmond, Virginia, where numerous recordings were damaged.
-When the album was finally released it received criticism from fans for not having the popular Walk Through the Darkness.
-The album also features covers of Johnny Cash and June Carter's Jackson, Don Gibson's "Sea of Heartbreak", and Tex Ritter's Rye Whiskey.
+When the album was finally released, it received criticism from fans for not including the popular song "Walk Through the Darkness".
+The album also features covers of Johnny Cash and June Carter's "Jackson", Don Gibson's "Sea of Heartbreak", and Tex Ritter's "Rye Whiskey".